gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

 negotiation draft]
 (https://tools.ietf.org/html/draft-ietf-mmusic-sdp-bundle-negotiation-19),
-which are on their way to becoming IETF standards, while Plan B has expired in 2013 and nobody should care about it anymore ... at least in theory
+which are on their way to becoming IETF standards, while Plan B has expired in 2013 and nobody should care about it anymore ... at least in theory.

 In reality Plan B lives on in Chrome and its derivatives, like Chromium and Opera.
 There's actually an issue in the Chromium bug tracker to add support